 OVEC supports and promotes parent and volunteer involvement in its instructional programs.
 Under the direction and supervision of program staff, volunteers may assist in both instructional and non-instructional activities of children in the Head Start program.
-Volunteers also may be used in other school and community based programs operated by OVEC to the extent the individuals are supervised by program staff.
+Volunteers also may be used in other schools and community-based programs operated by OVEC to the extent the individuals are supervised by program staff.

-In order to comply with Kentucky law, all volunteers who have contact with children in public schools, including Head Start children, on a regularly scheduled or continuing basis shall complete and have on file a criminal records check conducted by the Administrative Office of the Courts.
+To comply with Kentucky law, all volunteers who have contact with children in public schools, including Head Start children, on a regularly scheduled or continuing basis shall complete and have on file a criminal records check conducted by the Administrative Office of the Courts.